moio/raspberry-openvpn-gateway/README.md

 up /etc/openvpn/up.sh
 ```

-Make a copy of `salt/openvpn/etc_openvpn/login.settings.default` by saving as `salt/openvpn/etc_openvpn/login.settings`.
-This file must contain your credentials, if any.
+Copy `salt/openvpn/etc_openvpn/login.settings.default` to `salt/openvpn/etc_openvpn/login.settings` and edit it.
+This file must contain your VPN credentials, if any are needed, for the VPN to be started automatically.

 Finally, make a copy of `salt/openvpn/etc_openvpn/dnsmasq.settings.default` by saving as `salt/openvpn/etc_openvpn/dnsmasq.settings` to configure any VPN-specific dnsmasq options (eg. search domains to be resolved inside the VPN, domain names to be resolved by DNS servers from inside the VPN, etc.).